Customize Consent Preferences

 PTSD

-Common symptoms of PTSD you may be experiencing.
+Common PTSD themes you may be experiencing.

 Post-Traumatic Stress Disorder (PTSD) can develop after experiencing or witnessing a traumatic event, like combat, a natural disaster, an accident, or an assault.
 If you have PTSD, you might relive the event through flashbacks or nightmares, feel intense distress when reminded of it, and avoid anything that brings back memories.
 These reactions can feel like the trauma is happening again, making daily life really challenging.